Helping directors online for over 23 years.

 Make high profits in future periods to allow dividends to be paid!

-You will still have to repay the loan within six months typically.
+You will still have to repay the loan within 6-12 months typically.

 What Happens in Liquidation?

-The liquidator can demand directors repay their debt to the company for the benefit of the creditors.
+The directors should try and pay back the loan!
+The liquidator will demand directors repay their debt to the company for the benefit of the creditors.
 Legal action can be taken to make directors pay this, which could even lead to personal bankruptcy.
 It is a liquidators duty to not let this be ignored and ensure the loan is repaid…it is not a way to avoid paying creditors.

 What are the Tax Implications?